Diagnosing AI Explanation Methods with Folk Concepts of Behavior: Composition of an Explanatory Narrative

-The categorization of folk concepts of behavior has several relevant implications:
+The categorization of folk concepts of behavior has two relevant implications for constructing an explanatory narrative:

-\noindentparagraph{Representation causes and representation form a causal chain, such that explanations without \textit{both} components are more difficult to understand.} Explaining a representation cause without explaining the resulting internal representation may force the explainee to hallucinate the representation directly; explaining the representation without the causal factors that led to it may force the explainee to hallucinate what those factors were.
-We explore this in-depth in \Cref{sec:analysis-xai-methods}.
+\noindentparagraph{Representation causes and representation form a causal chain, such that explanations without \textit{both} components are more difficult to understand.} Explaining a representation cause without the resulting internal representation may force the explainee to assume what the representation is; explaining the internal representation without the causes that led to it may force the explainee to assume what those causes were.
+We explore this in \Cref{sec:analysis-xai-methods}.

-\noindentparagraph{The explainee may make incorrect generalizing assumptions by hallucinating missing components.} The step of interpreting \textit{representation causes} into \textit{representation} by the explainee serves to apply more general rules that conform to the causal history coherently~\cite{murphy1985}: We attribute an internal representation to the actor based on our knowledge of what representation \textit{we} may have had in a similar context~\cite{Andrews2006-ANDTFO}.
+\noindentparagraph{The explainee may make incorrect generalizing assumptions by assuming missing components.} The step of interpreting \textit{representation causes} into \textit{representation} by the explainee serves to apply more general rules that conform to the causal history coherently~\cite{murphy1985}: We attribute an internal representation to the actor based on our knowledge of what representation \textit{we} may have had in a similar context~\cite{Andrews2006-ANDTFO}.
 If the representation is hallucinated or misunderstood, this attribution may be wrong, and thus incoherent~\cite{DBLP:conf/chi/Lewis86}.
 As~\citet{DBLP:journals/jasss/NowakRB13} explain, mental models of abstract, non-linear processes happening in complex systems are almost impossible to construct solely using individual cognitive capabilities.

-\noindentparagraph{Contrast cases can be used to communicate representation causes, representation, and external causes.} Since the explainee's mental model is comprehended with respect to a contrast case---the contrast case can intuitively communicate this information, and vice versa.